JayCarney/base-base/README.md

 ### Adding new fonts

+The default lines for a given font size is assigned as `d` where as specific adjustments for other line-heights can be added with an integer for the given base lines.

-Example font-face boilerplate within the base-base mixin (view \_font-settings-16.scss for an example)
+Example font-face settings (view `\_font-settings-16.scss` for real fonts)

 ```scss
 $lh: 16px;